Bloopers©, Goofs, Mistakes

 The latch vanishes from the outside door.

-Shaggy doesn't notice that he's surrounded by a giant pink bubble until he starts to float.
+Shaggy doesn't eve see the giant pink bubble, even when he's inside it, until he starts to float.

 At various points in the episode, Shaggy sounds like both Freddy and Scooby.